HoerTech-gGmbH/openMHA/README.md

     make install

+You can set the make variable PREFIX to point to the desired installation location.
+The default installation location is ".", the current directory.

 If you install openMHA to a non-standard location, you should set the environment variable LD_LIBRARY_PATH to point to your lib directory, like this:

     export LD_LIBRARY_PATH=$PREFIX/lib

-Please note that on macOS the corresponding environment variable is DYLD_LIBRARY_PATH
+The default prefix is the current working directory.
+Please note that on macOS, the corresponding environment variable is named DYLD_LIBRARY_PATH.

 You can also add the bin directory to the PATH environment variable:

     export PATH=$PATH:$PREFIX/bin

+Again, note that the default prefix is the current working directory.

-Alternatively, the thismha.sh script found in bin/thismha.sh may be sourced.
+Alternatively to the two settings above, the thismha.sh script found in bin/thismha.sh may be sourced to set these variables correctly for the current shell.

-After this, you can invoke the MHA command line.
+After this, you can invoke the MHA command line application.
 Perform a quick test with

     mha ? cmd=quit